 And how do you know that these are the worst offenders when it comes to the health of coral reef?!

-Hawaii’s sunscreen ban
+The Hawaii sunscreen ban

-The state of Hawaii is soon going to make it ILLEGAL to sell sunscreen that contains these 2 ingredients.
+The State of Hawaii is soon going to make it ILLEGAL to sell sunscreen that contains these 2 ingredients.
 (That’ll happen in 2021.)